galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 ## Converting vs Changing the datatype

 The **file format conversion** step changed the dataset itself (by changing TABs to commas), and therefore created another dataset in your history.
 It is also possible to **change the datatype**; this does not change the underlying file/data, but just tells Galaxy what type of file it is.
 Galaxy uses this information in a variety of ways, such as:
-  - how to display the data when you click the {% icon galaxy-eye %} **View** button
+  - How to display the data when you click the {% icon galaxy-eye %} **View** button
-  - which visualization options to offer
+  - Which visualization options to offer
-  - filtering the possible inputs in a tool form to only those of the correct datatype
+  - Filtering the list of possible inputs for tools (to only allow those of the correct datatype and protect you from mistakes)
-  - which file format conversions to make available
+  - Which file format conversions to make available
-  - etc
+  - etc..

 When you upload a file to Galaxy, by default it will attempt to auto-detect the file format.
 This is very often correct, but some times you may need to manually set the datatype to the correct value.

-> ### {% icon hands_on %} Hands-on: Change datatype from CSV to TXT
+> ### {% icon hands_on %} Hands-on: Change datatype from Tabular to TXT
 >
-> 1. **Change** the `csv` file into a `txt` file
+> 1. **Change** the datatype of the `olympics.tsv` file to `txt`.
 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="txt" %}
 >